hezachary/Demonstrate-Development-Project/readme.md

 3. Router (it is overkilled for application this level)
 4. Create /public/ directory, so index.php and assests are all in public (it can be problem if for anyone try to have a quick setup and see the apllication run)
+5. Add middleware to data provider, such as: Proxy, so scraping can bypass google IP block (then it bring up another question of scraping proxy list ...)

 About Solution: